 In a recent discussion with a former Director of Perioperative Services, it transpired that this task took one or two staff, two days a month to complete- with an estimated cost of around $3,700 a year.

-In addition, it was acknowledged that this manual method was not efficient as the organization suffered from $80,000 a year wastage costs due to expired products.
+In addition, it was acknowledged that this manual method was not efficient as the OR area suffered from $80,000 a year wastage costs due to expired products.

-The cost of an inefficient expiry management procedure for this provider was $83,700 a year.
+The cost of an inefficient expiry management procedure for this OR suite was $83,700 a year.

 That’s a very common picture.
 So, it’s good to know that new technology can transform all that chaos into control.